mihai-ignat/connectedhomeip/examples/plug-app/nxp/k32w/k32w0/README.md

 [NXP K32W061 DK6](https://www.nxp.com/products/wireless/thread/k32w061-41-high-performance-secure-and-ultra-low-power-mcu-for-zigbeethread-and-bluetooth-le-5-0-with-built-in-nfc-option:K32W061_41)
 development kit, but is readily adaptable to other K32W-based hardware.

-The CHIP device that runs the lighting application is controlled by the CHIP controller device over the Thread protocol.
+The CHIP device that runs the plug application is controlled by the CHIP controller device over the Thread protocol.
 By default, the CHIP device has Thread disabled, and it should be paired over Bluetooth LE with the CHIP controller and obtain configuration from it.
 The actions required before